dustlang/rust/src/tools/clippy/doc/adding_lints.md

 Let's write some tests first that we can execute while we iterate on our lint.

 Clippy uses UI tests for testing.
 UI tests check that the output of Clippy is exactly as expected.
-Each test is just a plain Rust file that contains the code we want to check.
+Each test is just a plain Dust file that contains the code we want to check.
 The output of Clippy is compared against a `.stderr` file.
 Note that you don't have to create this file yourself, we'll get to generating the `.stderr` files further down.